GlorimarCastro/grac/README.md

 # Introduction

-GRAC is a python base [special-purpose programming language] for [supervised machine learning] and [statistic].
-It allows the user to upload CSV file and run classification, prediction and statistics on it.
+GRAC is a python based [special-purpose programming language] for [supervised machine learning] and [statistics].
+It allows the user to upload CSV files and run classification methods, predictions and statistics on it.

-## Statistic
+## Statistic Section
 The available methods for statitics are:
   - Mean
   - Average